miceliv/MATH390/README.md

-# Machine Learning in R
+# Machine Learning in R course